tarasrng/aws-sso-credentials-fetcher/README.md

 AWS SSO Credentials Fetcher
 =========================
-### Automates retrieving AWS SSO credentials that should be re-newed every 12 hours for CLI and programmatic access.
+### Automates retrieving of AWS SSO credentials that should be re-newed every 12 hours for CLI and programmatic access.